The ADHD Medication Stopped Working! How to Troubleshoot Treatment

 If a stimulant has not caused adverse effects during the morning and early afternoon, but the person gets very restless or very irritable or too serious as the medicine is wearing off in mid-afternoon or early evening, it is likely that the medicine is dropping off too fast and the person is “crashing.”
 Usually such medication “rebound” clears within an hour or two, but it can usually be prevented by prescribing a small dose of the short-acting version of the same medication to be taken shortly before the usual rebound time.
 That may reduce the long-acting dose at a more gradual rate.

-If a stimulant is causing excessive irritability, restlessness, seriousness, or depression throughout the day, a dose reduction is probably needed or a change of medication may be required.
+If a stimulant is causing excessive irritability, restlessness or seriousness throughout the day, a dose reduction is probably needed or a change of medication may be required.
 A person should be able to be his or her usual self while taking these medications.

 Do ADHD medications affect sleep?